metal-stack/docs/docs/src/installation/deployment.md

 - provide and restrict access to the management network from the internet with a firewall ruleset
 - provide destination NAT to the management server and its IPMI interface (public IP access from a specific IP address only)
-- provide onieboot and ztp via dhcp options for the management spine
+- provide onieboot and ztp via DHCP options for the management spine
 - provide dhcp management addresses for management spine, management server and ipmi interface of the management server
 - Hairpin-NAT for the management server to access itself via its puplic IP, needed by the gitlab-runner to delegate CI-Jobs.
 - propagate a default gateway via BGP